sunil-gumatimath/tab-organizer-chrome-extension/README.md

 - **Group Tabs by Names**: Group tabs by type (e.g., Social, Work, Shopping, News, Video, Mail, Docs) using smart URL and domain matching.
 - **Ungroup All Tabs**: Remove all tabs from any tab groups in the current window.
 - **Close Duplicate Tabs**: Close all duplicate tabs (same base URL) in the browser.
+- **Tab Count Display**: Shows the number of open tabs and tab groups in the popup.
+- **Grouped Features**: Popup UI groups features under Audio, Grouping, and Cleanup for clarity.
 - **Always-on Dark Mode**: Trendy, eye-friendly dark UI with electric blue, neon green, and slate gray accents.

+## UI/UX
+- Modern, minimal, and trendy dark mode (no toggle, always on).
+- Features grouped for quick access: Audio (mute/unmute), Grouping (domain/type/ungroup), Cleanup (close duplicates).
+- Clean, accessible layout with accent colors for each feature group.

 ## Installation
 1. Download or clone this repository.